Milo1885/Tease-AI/README.md

     @PlayVideo(Lesbian) - Plays a lesbian video
     @PlayVideo(Blowjob, 30) - Plays 30 seconds of a blowjob video
-    @PlayVideo(10, Softcore) - Plays 10 seconds of as softcore video
+    @PlayVideo(10, Softcore) - Plays 10 seconds of a softcore video

     The following genres may be specified: (Case doesn't matter, but @PlayVideo() only supports 1 genre to be specified)